tshridhar/blackjack-bot/README.md

 # Blackjack Bot

+Python discord bot that functions as blackjack dealer!
+I wanted to capitalize on the popularity of Blackjack as a casino game, and decided to create a bot to give everyone their daily gambling fix!

 ### Features
 #### Initial Focus
 - [x] Basic Functionality with simple text commands and simple text responses